microshare/microshare.github.io/docs/0.1/getting-started/facts-guide.md

 #### - Edit and Test Fact

-You can edit your Fact by select and click on pen icon to open the Fact editor view.
+You can edit your Facts by selecting and clicking on the pen icon to open the Fact editor view.

 {% include image.html url="/assets/img/composer-fact-edit-edit1.jpg" description="Fact Index - Card View" %}

-To test what the response of this fact in the api call, scroll down to "Fact Preview" section, click on "SAVE & TEST" button to see the test results.
+To test the response of this fact in the api call, scroll down to the "Fact Preview" section, click on the "SAVE & TEST" button to see the test results.
 This also works great when you want to see the query results.

 {% include image.html url="/assets/img/composer-fact-edit-test1.jpg" description="Fact Index - Card View" %}

 #### - A Fact Query the Data Lake

-Fact can be a query into data lake using MongoDB aggregation query.
-This can let you do
+Facts can be configured as queries into the data lake using MongoDB aggregation query.
+This will allow you to do the following searches, sorts, and groups:
 ##### * Search via $match;
-$match let you put in search criteria to find records, this get you all records of "recType" is "io.microshare.demo.sensor.temprature".
+$match allows you to put in search criteria to find records, this will get you all records of the "recType" with value of "io.microshare.demo.sensor.temprature".
 {% highlight JSON %}
   [
     {"$match": {"recType": "io.microshare.demo.sensor.temprature"}}